arfesta/Breeding-Value-Prediction/README.md

 ### Step 4 - Prediction of EW families with LGEP

+#### Conduct prediction on EW

+   Family mean estimates of counts and snps were used for prediction with OmicKriging and glmnet (lasso/ridge): [EW predictions](http://htmlpreview.github.com/?https://github.com/arfesta/Breeding-Value-Prediction/blob/master/disk6directory/analyses/step4.prediction/step3_lgep.vs.ew_pred.v2.html)

+#### **The below part is defunct, the scripts are still there but are not used.

  Estimate anova scores for features using LGEP and then conduct prediction on EW

 #### Generate anova scores using LGEP as training